 Berry's writing is... unsettling.
 To do justice to the patience of his feelings, the deep thoughtfulness of his conclusions, and the multi-sided reasoning he seems to apply to even the smallest kernel of nature, I must summon something more significant than my current gifts.

-Instead, I clutch to the thematic trunk which elevates Our Only World: how to see and value nature.
-Berry says abundantly and patiently that we can exist within nature, but it cannot be a commoditized, individualized, or disposable resource.
+Instead, I clutch to the thematic trunk that elevates Our Only World: how to see and value nature.
+Berry abundantly and patiently says that we can exist within nature, but it cannot be a commoditized, individualized, or disposable resource.

 Change within ourselves, not simply our lives, but our selves.
 Can it be done?